-All equity investments in scope of Ind-AS 109 are measured at fair value.
-Equity instruments which are held for trading are classified as at FVTPL.
-For all other equity instruments, the Company decides to classify the same either as at FVTOCI or FVTPL.
-The Company makes such election on an instrument-by-instrument basis.
+Equity instruments/Mutual funds in the scope of Ind AS 109 are measured at fair value.
 The classification is made on initial recognition and is irrevocable.
+Subsequent changes in the fair values at each reporting date are recognised in the Statement of Profit and Loss.

-If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
-There is no recycling of the amounts from OCI to Statement of Profit and Loss, even on sale of investment.
-However, the Company may transfer the cumulative gain or loss within equity.
+All equity investments in subsidiaries are measured at cost less diminution other than temporary.
+All equity investments in scope of Ind AS 109 are measured at fair value.
+Equity investments which are held for trading are classified as fair value through profit and loss account (FVTPL).
+For all other equity investments, the Company may make an irrevocable election to present in OCI subsequent changes in fair value.
+The Company makes such election on an instrument by instrument basis.
+The classification is made on initial recognition and is irrevocable.
+If the Company decides to classify an equity instrument as at FVOCI, then all fair value changes on the instrument, excluding dividends, are recognized in OCI.
+There is no recycling of amounts from OCI to P&L, even on sale of investment.
+However, the Company may transfer the cumulative gain/loss within equity.
 Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.